 3- Choose Kid-friendly Plants

 What I found what worked best for my kids when they were under five years old, were large seeds such as squash, pumpkins, sunflower and so on.
-I would also “help” them pick out a quick grower like radish.
+I would also “help” them pick out a one of the fastest growing vegetables like radishes.

 They enjoyed seeing the large plants grow and the larger seeds were easier for them handle.
 The radish gave them a quick victory in the garden -- something they can harvest within forty-five days and show off like a trophy to mom and dad.